Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Depending on your patient’s age, the appropriate questionnaire will automatically be included, alongside scientifically validated tasks that are proved to correlate with ADHD via peer-reviewed academic papers.

-How To Interpret The ADHD Assessment Score
+How to Interpret the ADHD Assessment Score

-Once your patient completes their assessment, you'll be able to access a simple, easy-to-read report focused on ADHD in the same ways as you always do—right from the patient’s details page or the general reports page.
-Rather than having the results spread out across assessment types, you’ll get a unified report that offers a summary, rating scales, plus a deeper dive into performance on each task.
+Once your patient finishes their assessment, you'll be able to access a simple, easy-to-read report focused on ADHD in the same ways as you always do—right from the patient’s details page or the general reports page.
+Rather than having the results spread out across assessment types, you’ll get a unified report that offers a summary, symptoms, rating scales, plus a deeper dive into performance on each task.

 In this next section, we’ll walk you through how to find and read the report.
 For more in-depth information, please download the Creyos ADHD Report Interpretation Guide.

-- Summary Page
+Summary Page

-- Markers
+-

-- Typical vs. Outside the Typical Range
+Typical vs. Outside the Typical Range

-- Optional Questionnaire Scoring
+Optional Questionnaire Scoring

-- Details Section
+Final Details Section

 1. Summary Page: The first page of the report is a summary that you can use to quickly derive useful clinical insights.
 An executive summary appears at the top of the first page for a quick overview of the results.